IsWladi/Gittory/README.md

 ## Project status

-The project is now in a high phase of development with the majority of intended functionalities already in place.
-While the core features are established, I am contemplating additional features for future updates.
-I welcome feedback and consider all suggestions as this is an open-source effort.
-I invite the community's input for ongoing improvements.
+The project is in a mature development phase, with the core functionalities complete.
+I am not planning to add new features but will address bugs and issues if they arise.
+This project follows the KISS principle, prioritizing simplicity and stability.
+I still welcome feedback and contributions from the community for ongoing improvement.

 ## Introduction